NBA reschedules postponed games, makes other adjustments - NewsBreak

 And the All-Star break for Brooklyn and Washington got one day shorter, with the league rescheduling a postponed Wizards-at-Nets game to Feb.
 17. Both teams were originally slated to play their pre-All-Star finales a day earlier.

-The NBA was down to 80 players known to be in the health and safety protocols related to the coronavirus Monday night, a significant drop from the middle of last week when the list peaked around 125 players.
-Many teams also have staff in the protocols, including some coaches.
+The NBA had just under 90 players known to be in the health and safety protocols related to the coronavirus Monday afternoon, a significant drop from the middle of last week when the list peaked at 125 players.
+There are also dozens of other team staffers in the protocols, including some coaches.

 “We think we’re sort of over the hump in terms of the meat of the postponements,” Wasch said “Hopefully, knock on wood, we won’t have any.
 But we certainly don’t expect another rash of them like we had, and so we thought it made sense to now put those 11 games back on the schedule.”